groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-compression-with-advanced-options.md

 toc: True
 ---

 This guide shows how to convert archives between formats (ZIP to 7z, ZIP to TAR, etc.) without modifying the files inside.
+The archive format changes, but the contents remain unchanged.

-**For extracting and converting archive contents**, see [Working with Archive Files (ZIP, RAR, 7z, TAR)]({{< ref "conversion/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-contents-of-rar-or-zip-document-to-different-formats-and-compress.md" >}}).
+**To extract and convert files inside archives**, see [Extract and Convert Archive Contents]({{< ref "conversion/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-contents-of-rar-or-zip-document-to-different-formats-and-compress.md" >}}).

 ## Basic Archive Format Conversion